jrben0215/Projects/README.md

 Second Project:
 Used Python initially to see the data in a couple of different ways, grouping the KPI's by different metrics, age group, gender, etc.
-I then loaded the dataset in Power BI's interface where I made a simple dashboard showcasing these KPIs along with interactive visuals.
+I then loaded the dataset in Power BI's interface where I made a straightforward dashboard showcasing these KPIs along with interactive visuals.

 Below is a screenshot of the Excel dashboard: